Determined.

 The house in Footscray where Teresa worked and lived with toddler Mary, from around 1934 until around 1936, pictured in more recent times

 In 1937 Teresa and Mary move and begin living in Oakleigh.
 Here Teresa works for another widower, who Mary remembers as Poppy Mathers.This home is very close to the convent of the good shepherd institution in Oakleigh, where Mary will attend school.
 Happily, that place has now been razed to the ground and covered with Chadstone shopping centre and hotel.
-One day Mary's granddaughter and her partner, without this knowledge, will buy their first home together nearby, and be able to look out of their living room window to the hotel tower in the distance.In this electoral roll, Teresa's surname is spelled Paterson; one t, not two.
+One day Mary's granddaughter, without this knowledge, will buy her first home nearby, and be able to look out of her living room window to the hotel tower in the distance.In this electoral roll, Teresa's surname is spelled Paterson; one t, not two.
 Misspellings of names were not uncommon in pre-computer times, so it may be that this was a simple case of human error, or perhaps another of Teresa's breadcrumbs of clues to Mary's father's identity.

 Left: The house in Oakleigh where Teresa worked for Poppy Mathers and lived with young Mary in 1937 and 1938, pictured in more recent times